askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 ## 5. Conclusion

-We have covered a use case of askui to automate Web searching in Android devices.
+We have covered a use case of AskUI to automate Web searching in Android devices.
 If you got any issues while following the instruction, feel free to ask in our [Discord](https://discord.gg/Gu35zMGxbx)!